16th Sunday in Ordinary Time (B)

 Catena Nova

 You have failed to strengthen the weak, says the Lord.
-He is speaking to wicked shepherds, false shepherds, shepherds who seek their own concerns and not those of Christ.
-They enjoy the bounty of milk and wool, but they take no care at all of the sheep, and the make no effort to heal those who are ill.
-I think there is a difference between one who is weak (that is, not strong) and one who is ill, although we often say that the weak are also suffering from illness....In the case of the weak sheep, it is to be feared that the temptation, when it comes, may break him.
-The sick person, however, is already ill by reason of some illicit desire or other, and this is keeping him from entering God’s path and submitting to Christ’s yoke....Now it is a part of the Christian’s strength not only to do good works but also to endure evil.
+He is speaking to wicked shepherds, false shepherds, shepherds who seek their own concerns and not those of Christ….
+I think there is a difference between one who is weak (that is, not strong) and one who is ill, although we often say that the weak are also suffering from illness....In the case of the weak sheep, it is to be feared that the temptation, when it comes, may break them.
+The sick person, however, is already ill by reason of some illicit desire or other, and this is keeping them from entering God’s path and submitting to Christ’s yoke....Now it is a part of the Christian’s strength not only to do good works but also to endure evil.
 Weak people are those who appear to be zealous in doing good works but are unwilling or unable to endure the sufferings that threaten.
 Lovers of the world, however, who are kept from good works by some evil desire, lie sick and listless, and it is this sickness that deprives them of any strength to accomplish good works (St. Augustine of Hippo).

 Many young people have come here and worked with us, and they tell us after a while that they have learned a lot and are grateful to us, but they disagree with us on various matters – our pacifism, our opposition to the death penalty, our interest in small communities, and our opposition to the coercive power of the state.
 You people are impractical, they tell us, nice idealists, but not headed anywhere big and important.
 They are right.
 We are impractical, as one of us put it, as impractical as Calvary.
 There is no point in trying to make us into something we are not.
 We are not another community fund group, anxious to help people with some bread and butter and a cup of coffee or tea.
 We feed the hungry, yes; we try to shelter the homeless and give them clothes, if we have some, but there is a strong faith at work; we pray.
 If an outsider who comes to visit doesn’t pay attention to our praying and what that means, then he’ll miss the whole point of things (Dorothy Day).